easy-model-fusion/docs/source/basics.rst

         emf-cli tokenizer [command]

     Available Commands:
-        add         Add one or more tokenizers
-        remove      Remove one or more tokenizers
-        update      Update one or more tokenizers
+        add         Add one or more tokenizers from a specific model remove      Remove one or more tokenizers from a specific model update      Update one or more tokenizers from a specific model

     Flags:
         -h, --help   help for tokenizer